Volunteer in South America

 Volunteer work in South America will allow you to learn about practices like these, while making an impact with Peruvian communities.
 You’ll learn about another culture, have the opportunity to increase your knowledge of important historical events in Peru, and reflect on how these influence the country today.

-You’ll also get to see some of the world’s oldest sites, including Machu Picchu, one of the New Seven Wonders of the World as listed by the New7Wonders foundation.
+If you have a chance to travel before or after your volunteer programs that you might also get to see some of the world’s oldest sites, including Machu Picchu, one of the New Seven Wonders of the World as listed by the New7Wonders foundation.

 - Machu Picchu: Cusco is the gateway to Machu Picchu, and is visited by many travellers passing through to see the Incan citadel.
 The ruins of this Incan citadel are situated high up on the Andes slopes.
 It is believed to have been built in the 14th century and is a resilient physical confirmation of the greatness of the Inca Empire and its people, who built the archaeological wonder.
 Today, there are no known living Inca people, but the people of Cusco still carry traditions and customs passed on from generations before them.
 While working to support local communities, you can immerse yourself in Peruvian culture and learn more about the history of the Inca people.